Everyone Except Haitians

 The Bombing of Cubana Airlines Flight 455

-In the mid 1970’s, the first and only-mid air bombing of a civilian airliner in the Western Hemisphere took place.
-As such, the 1976 bombing of Cubana Airline 455 which resulted in the killing of 73 persons, became one of the most devastating terrorist attack in Caribbean history.
+In the mid 1970’s, the first and only-mid air bombing of a civilian airliner in the Western Hemisphere took place thus becoming one of the most devastating terrorist attack in Caribbean history.

 Homosexuality in the Jamaican Police Force